Scleral Lenses

 At Progressive Eye Care in South Jordan, we feature the latest technology from Optovue for precision with every scleral lens design.

 This image shows a scleral lens (on the top), a space filled with tears, and the cornea (below).
-The Optovue OCT allows us incredible accuracy when designing customized scleral contact lenses.
+The Optovue Avanti OCT allows us incredible accuracy when designing customized scleral contact lenses.

-Why Consider Scleral Lenses Who Can Benefit?
+Why Consider Scleral Lenses

 ...
 When glasses and soft contacts just aren't clear enough